AdobeDocs/id-service.pt-BR/help/implementation-guides/setup-aam-analytics-target.md

 1. Trabalhe com os contatos do [!DNL Analytics] e do [!DNL Audience Manager] a fim de planejar a migração do serviço de ID e do encaminhamento do servidor.
 A seleção do servidor de rastreamento é uma parte importante do plano.

-1. For provisionado [!DNL Profiles & Audiences].
+1. Get provisioned for [!DNL Profiles & Audiences].
 Preencha o formulário no [site de integrações e provisionamento](https://adobe.allegiancetech.com/cgi-bin/qwebcorporate.dll?idx=X8SVES) para começar.

-1. Implemente o serviço de ID e [!DNL Audience Management Module] ao mesmo tempo.
-Para funcionar adequadamente, o [!DNL Audience Management Module] (encaminhamento pelo lado do servidor) e o serviço de ID devem ser lançados para o mesmo conjunto de páginas e ao mesmo tempo.
+1. Implement the ID service and the [!DNL Audience Management Module] simultaneously.
+To work properly, the [!DNL Audience Management Module] (server-side forwarding) and the ID service must be released for the same set of pages and at the same time.

-## Etapa 2: Baixar o código do serviço de ID {#section-0780126cf43e4ad9b6fc5fe17bb3ef86}
+## Step 2: Download the ID Service code {#section-0780126cf43e4ad9b6fc5fe17bb3ef86}

 O serviço de ID exige a biblioteca de código `VisitorAPI.js`.
 Para baixar a biblioteca de código: